openplans/openblock-old/docs/install/geodata.rst

 interested in?

 OpenBlock can handle any number of types of locations.
-You can use the admin UI to create as many location types as you want, by visiting http://localhost:8000/admin/db/locationtype/ and click "Add".
+You can use the admin UI to create as many ``LocationTypes`` as you want, by visiting http://localhost:8000/admin/db/locationtype/ and click "Add".
 Fill out the fields as desired.
 You'll want to enable both 'is_browsable' and 'is_significant'.